Modelica® Language Specification version 3.7-dev

 Access.icon

-The class can be instantiated and public parameter, constant, input, output variables as well as public connectors can be accessed, as well as the Icon annotation, as defined in section 18.7 (the declared information of these elements can be shown).
+The class can be instantiated and public parameter, constant, input, output variables as well as public connectors can be accessed, as well as the Icon annotation, as defined in section 18.9 (the declared information of these elements can be shown).
+Additionally, the class name and its description text can be accessed.

 Access.documentation

+Same as Access.icon and additionally the Documentation annotation (as defined in section 18.5) can be accessed.
 HTML-generation in the Documentation annotation is normally performed before encryption, but the generated HTML is intended to be used with the encrypted package.
+Thus the HTML-generation should use the same access as the encrypted version – even before encryption.

 Access.diagram